JonathanFry3/KSolve/KSOLVE.md

 	* Y will be 1 through 7 or the foundation suit letter.
 * XY-Z is the same as above except you are moving Z cards from X to Y.

-By limiting talon look-ahead, the -FAST option can speed up solution a great deal and greatly reduce the memory needed.
-However, if the program
-finds a solution using this option, it may not be minimal and the program cannot tell whether it is or not.
-If the program decides a deal is unsolvable, it might be solvable but limiting translation look-ahead caused it to miss the solution.
-A low setting is fastest, uses the least memory, and is most likely to give a misleading result.
-The higher the setting, the better the result and the greater it's cost.
-A setting of 3 or 4 seems a good starting point.
-The default is 24, and that is the only setting at which the program will declare a solution to be minimal and an "Impossible" result can be trusted.

 This program does not count flips or recycles of the stock pile in its move count.
 ## Input File
 Problems can be entered four different ways in an input file.
 The file SampleDeals.txt shows examples of each.